• Skip to primary navigation

 There is no denying that "People Eat with Their Eyes First," meaning people prefer to eat delightfully presented food.
 A pretty display for sweets makes a party more festive.
 For my Diwali celebration, I wanted my guests to experience Indian food presented through my artistic interpretations, and I wanted them to enjoy the sweets with all of their senses.
 So take some time to creatively display your sweets for your guests!

-Some of the snacks I decided on could be set out and plated in advance and consumed at room temperature or chilled.
+Some of the Diwali snack food I decided on could be set out and plated in advance and consumed at room temperature or chilled.
 This helped avoid a last-minute rush of getting all the food out at once.
 All in all, I prepared seven homemade cold and hot snacks and appetizers.

 1. No fry Dahi Vada